Lord-Kamina/Deluge-Magnet-Handler/README.md

 # Instructions
 *Note: If on 10.14+, the application will ask for permission to control several other apps; including `Finder.app`, `System Events.app` and possibly itself (don't ask).*

+1. ) Download from the [Releases](https://www.github.com/Lord-Kamina/Deluge-Magnet-Handler/releases) section.
-1. ) Install to "Applications" folder.
+2. ) Install to "Applications" folder.
-2. ) Run The application once by double-clicking it on the Finder, the application will then prompt you to register itself as the default handler for torrent files.
+3. ) Run The application once by double-clicking it on the Finder, the application will then prompt you to register itself as the default handler for torrent files.
-3. ) Go to a browser and click on a magnet to test it.
+1. ) Go to a browser and click on a magnet to test it.